Cupprum/MediaServer/rpi/README.md

 * Configure Kill Switch in `Pia` settings.

 * Enable running Pia in the background by running: `piactl background enable`.

-Pia automatically installs systemd service, which starts it up after reboot.
+Note: Pia automatically installs systemd service, which starts it up after reboot.
 Because Pia can now run in background, it can enforce the Kill Switch, which disables connectivity to the internet.